GauSim/nestjs-typeorm/blog/text.md

 what then will connect typeORM to our database - sweet!

 ## Define your data model entities.

-As mentioned earlier, TypeORM is able to synchronize your data model into tables in your database.
-This synchronization of the model is nice, but also dangerous.

-Why?
-In early development it’s great - you don’t have all your data models figured out jet.
-So, you change the Model in code, and all just works out nicely on the database.
-Basically, you don’t have to think about the state your database is in that much.

-But here comes the tricky part.
-Once you have actual data in your database you do not want to lose on every model change it get a bit more complicated.
-This sync works in a way, that it would to apply the necessary changes to your database tables by drop and recreating them.
-Meaning you lose the data inside the table.
-What of cause in production you should avoid.

 TypeORM supports auto loading of your data model entities.
 You can simply place all of them in one folder and load them with a pattern in your configuration we put ours `model/<name>.entity.ts`. (see the `entities` prop on the `TypeOrmModuleOptions` in the `ConfigService`)